CSCD01/team_03-project/deliverable0/team.md

 ### Methods of Communication
 Communication will occur through Facebook Messenger and Discord Voice Messenger.

 Discord is a team voice and text chat service.
 It is similar to Slack, but is prioritized for voice communication.
-We used it to hold meetings and discuss the product backlog.
+We used it previously to hold meetings and discuss the product backlog in previous courses and will continue to do so throughout this term.
 We benefitted from its easy-to-use system, something that many of us had previously used.

 Facebook Messenger is a text chat service.
 We used it whenever a quick response was required.
 Planning for meetings and questions about individual work were done through Messenger.